OUR HORSES

 She immediately began calling every veterinarian she knew.
 Only Dr. Enoch Obeng answered and agreed to come.
 Mr. Key received first aid at his former stable in Accra, but within days, it became clear that proper care wasn’t being given.
 Again, the owner encouraged Ulla to take over completely.
 When she called our team in Akim Asafo, the answer was immediate: “You can come.”

-When Mr. Key arrived, everything had already been prepared for him—his clean recovery room with soft sawdust, feed ready, and a location right at the heart of the stable where new rescues are constantly watched over.
+When Mr Key arrived, everything had already been prepared for him—his clean recovery room with soft sawdust, feed ready, and a location right at the heart of the stable where new rescues are constantly watched over.
 Emmanuel Adjetey, whose room is right next door, began forming a bond with him from the very first morning.
-Even before brushing his teeth, Emmanuel would be at his stable—offering fresh water, gentle grooming, and calm words.
+Even before brushing his teeth, Emmanuel would attent to him—giving fresh water and grass, grooming, and talk to him.

 Sunrise